 - Swimming and water sports can be incredibly fun and swimming is also a way to stay healthy.

 - Bicycling and hiking will help you reconnect with nature.
-If you’re not an outdoors person, take the kids or grandkids along so that they can enjoy the countryside, while you get some much needed entertainment.
+If you’re not an outdoor person, take the kids or grandkids along, so that they can enjoy the countryside, while you get some much-needed entertainment.

 Types of Exercises for SeniorsThere are various types of exercise and different approaches to exercise for seniors.
 Some of these include:

 Such seated exercises for seniors may include cardiovascular exercises, strength training exercises and flexibility exercises.
-Even if there is limited mobility in the legs, exercising the leg muscles delays or prevents muscle atrophy to some extent.
+Even if there is limited mobility in the legs, exercising the leg muscles can delay or prevent muscle atrophy to some extent.

 Core building exercises for seniors will typically include exercises like limb extensions, simple crunches, knee raises and the snake posture, which is a yoga pose.
 Exercises like knee raises and crunches work on the lower back and abdominal muscles respectively.
 Likewise, every type of exercise will target a specific muscle group.

-Resistance bands are commonly attached to furniture like a door knob or pillar, or even to the chair.
+Resistance bands are commonly attached to furnitures like a doorknob or pillar, or even to the chair.
 This makes them extremely handy, especially for individuals who cannot get out of the house or who can’t even get out of a chair for that matter.
 In such cases, resistance band exercises for seniors may be used as a type of chair exercise technique.
 Resistance bands are commonly used for exercise activities like shoulder rotations, pull-downs and arm and leg-extensions.